yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/hasura-cloud.md

 Use the [Hasura GraphQL Engine](https://hasura.io) with Yugabyte Cloud to power your GraphQL applications with a distributed SQL database.

-This page describes how to connect a Yugabyte Cloud cluster to a Hasura project.
+This page describes how to connect a Yugabyte Cloud cluster to a Hasura Cloud project.

-For an example of how to deploy an application on Hasura Cloud and Yugabyte Cloud once they are connected, refer to [Deploy Realtime Poll Application on Hasura Cloud](../hasura-sample-app/).
+For an example of how to deploy a GraphQL application for a Hasura Cloud project connected to Yugabyte Cloud, refer to [Deploy a GraphQL application](../hasura-sample-app/).

 ## Obtain your Yugabyte cluster connection info

 Sign up for Yugabyte Cloud and create a Free Tier cluster by following the steps in the cloud [Quick Start](../../cloud-quickstart).

 The cluster has a default database called `yugabyte`.
 You'll use this along with your database credentials (username and password) in your connection with the Hasura project.
-To connect, you'll also need the cluster's host address and port number.
+To connect, you'll also need the the connection string with the cluster's host address and port number.

 To get these details, in the Yugabyte Cloud Console:

-1. On the **Clusters** page, select the cluster you will use for the application, and click **Settings**.
+1. On the **Clusters** page, select the cluster you will use for the application, and click **Connect**.

-1. Under **Network Access**, record the host and YSQL port (5433).
+1. Click  **Connect to your Application**.

+1. Select **Optimize for Hasura Cloud**.

+1. Copy and record the YSQL connection string, replacing `<DB USER>` and `<DB PASSWORD>` with your cluster database credentials.

+{{< warning title="Important" >}}

+The connection string is a URL; be sure to encode any special characters in the hostname or password of the connection string.

+{{< /warning >}}

 ## Create a Hasura Cloud project